manifold-systems/manifold/docs/docs.md

 turn whether or not Manifold dynamically compiles and loads the classes at runtime.
 The mode is controlled using the `-Xplugin` javac argument:

-**Dynamic**: `-Xplugin:Manifold` (default, compiles class projections dynamically at runtime)
+**Static**: `-Xplugin:Manifold` (default, compiles class projections statically at compile-time)

-**Static**: `-Xplugin:Manifold static` (compiles class projections statically at compile-time) (alternatively `-Xplugin:"Manifold static"`, some tools may require quotes)
+**Dynamic**: `-Xplugin:Manifold dynamic` (compiles class projections dynamically at runtime) (alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)

 The mode you use largely depends on your use-case and personal preference.
-As a general rule dynamic mode is usually better for development and static mode is usually better for production, however you can use either mode in any situation you like.
 Things to consider:

 * Both modes operate _lazily_ -- regardless of mode, a class projection is not compiled unless it is used.
 For example, if you are using the [Json manifold](#json-and-json-schema), only the Json files you reference